cloudposse/terraform-aws-dynamic-subnets/docs/migration-v1-v2.md

 ### `cidr_block` replaced with `ipv4_cidr_block`

 Previously this module required an IPv4 CIDR block input as `cidr_block`.
-This value is now optional, and,  Since we had to make a breaking change in type, we took the opportunity to reduce the ambiguity of `cidr_block` and renamed it `ipv4_cidr_block`.
+This value is now optional, and, since we had to make a breaking change in its type anyway, we took the opportunity to reduce the ambiguity of `cidr_block` and renamed it `ipv4_cidr_block`.

 ***Migration***: Replace